-Speaker wire hook-up
+Speaker Hook-up

 The same rule applies to the speaker wires as the RCA connections.
-Establish a standard connection guideline and stick with it.
+Establish a standard connection color code and stick with it.
 One conductor of the speaker wire is normally marked by a different color (silver versus copper) or there is a ribbing on one side.
 Typically this marked conductor is used for the positive (+) speaker leads.
-Of course the really good wire has Positive and Negative printed right on the wire jacket.
+Of course the really good wire has Positive and Negative printed right onto the wire jacket.